 Sarri Singer, born in Lakewood, New Jersey, is the daughter of New Jersey State Senator, Robert Singer.
 Until 9/11, Sarri worked two blocks away from the World Trade Center.
 Deeply moved by the tragedy of 9/11, Sarri decided to resign from her position in December 2001 and move to Israel to help victims of terror.
 While there, Sarri coordinated bone marrow drives for Gift of Life and volunteered with various organizations working with victims of terror.

 Sarri is the Founder and Director of Strength to Strength, focusing on bringing together victims of terrorism together from around the world and assisting with long term psychological needs.
-Sarri has addressed audiences throughout the United States, Canada, Europe and Israel and continues to share her unique insight into the ongoing struggle for victims of terror in Israel and around the world.
+Sarri has addressed audiences throughout the United States, Canada, South America, Europe, and Israel and continues to share her unique insight into the ongoing struggle for victims of terror in Israel and around the world.

 Dr. David Pelcovitz, Chair